DannieBGoode/opensx70/_posts/2018/10/2018-10-24-photodiode2.md

 This will also give me assurances that at least someone reads my posts!
 Also if you subscribe you will be able to participate in surveys I might do in the future to shape the project.

 I will also be sending a few of the extra boards to people that I wish they test the system, or that have asked me for it.
 I have already sent a few kits with more or less luck, to Julien at [Brooklyn Film Cameras](http://www.brooklynfilmcamera.com/cameras/), Matt Widmann of [2ndShotSX70 service](http://2ndshotsx70.blogspot.com/), Kendar Chen of [Rezivot](https://www.rezivot.com/) and of course to Marco from [AnalogThings](https://opensx70.com/posts/2018/09/live-build).
+And of course, one of the first kits I sent was to [Supersense](https://the.supersense.com/collections/instant-cameras-accessories)... never heard again from them.
+I guess they are busy bringing back packfilm.

 If you are interested in reviewing the openSX70 camera/project as it is now, you think you can help the project expand and propagate, please contact me opensx70 at openSX70 dot com and we can arrange something.
 Please all keep in mind that at this moment in time the project is almost a one man orchestra, and that I have limited resources.
 Also no product is on sale at this moment, so if you would like to purchase one please be patient.